This is one of the major competitors to cryptocurrencies aiming at providing solutions to the banking industry for faster and cheaper transactions.

 More so, we understand that compared to the proof of work and proof of stake consensus types, the SCP is different and works to promote organic network growth.
 What this means is that it uses a set of computing principles, complex in the core, but sufficiently simplified on the outside to encourage the participants of new members in the cryptographic financial system – cryptocurrencies.

 The two main important attractive features for the adoption of decentralized models is security and privacy.
 However, there comes the need for scaling to accommodate a wider pool of users who are unintended, underserved and unbanked individuals.
 Other features include multisigs and smart contracts.
-And these are being provided by the Stellar Lumens platform.Buy Now
+And these are being provided by the Stellar Lumens platform.How to buy?

 To buy XLM is quite simple as it is listed in over 20 cryptocurrency exchange platforms, making it gain some grounds too and it is being paired with BTC, ETH, USDT, IDR, USD, EUR on different exchanges.
 But it has a trading volume percentage of 17 to 30% on major exchanges.